UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 which is the default on newer versions of MacOS, uses %.

+Before the dollar sign,
+we can see our username and computer name printed, but this might look different for you depending on your operating systems and settings.

+Let's run our first command!
-If we run the command `whoami`, the computer will tell us who we are by displaying our username.
+By typing in `whoami` and pressing `Enter`, the computer will tell us who we are by displaying our username.

+Next,
-Let's find out where we are next!
+let's move on to something more useful and find out which directory we are in!

 ---